 Action: This CCE had a casual conversation with the upperclassmen about how it felt to be a freshman during these brunches.
 The teammates shared that they too had felt this pressure as freshmen and were glad that it was being addressed.
 The team gladly moved on to discussing more beneficial and positive topics.
 This led to a change in the conversation pattern, but also showcased the potential for the positive impact that upperclassmen can have on younger students.

 CCEs come from all corners of campus life, and we spend a lot of time working in our own social circles, identifying troubling patterns and finding more empowering, respectful alternatives.

-1. a) On the ineffectiveness of rape statistics and similar methods, see the research on campaigns focused on negative effects and “fear tactics” in public health campaigns (summarized at this link and elsewhere).
+- On the ineffectiveness of rape statistics and similar methods, see the research on campaigns focused on negative effects and “fear tactics” in public health campaigns.
 On the effect by which an individuals made to feel more vulnerable become in fact more vulnerable, see Moira Carmody’s article “Ethical Erotics: Reconceptualizing Anti-Rape Education” and Nicola Gavey’s book Just Sex: The Cultural Scaffolding of Rape.

 - On the ineffectiveness of “safety tips,” again see Carmody’s “Ethical Erotics: Reconceptualizing Anti-Rape Education”